wyvern800/RSActionTracker/README.md

 - **OpenSource** - Which means you can help me improving the code but not redistribute it;
 - Support HEX color codes for the abilities borders.
 - **Settings** - A settings screen that you can change your preferences.
+- **Simplified+** - Simplified to work even with a non-experienced user (without programming knowledge), now contains setup screens to help you troughout the configuration of all actions and stuff.
 - **Persistance** - A persistance layer using JSON to save your data.
 - **Low Memory Usage** - The app uses low memory to work, which means lag-free.